 46-452.02.
-Long Term Care Ombudsman; Duties; Immunity from Liability A representative of the office of the state long term care Ombudsman who performs the Α official duties of the long term care Ombudsman shall not be liable under state law for the good faith performance of official duties.
-Official duties of the office of the state long term care Ombudsman include authority to: A) Enter long term care facilities to communicate with residents.
-B) Hear, investigate and attempt to resolve complaints by agreement, mediation or conciliation. в C) Render advice to residents of facilities.
-D) Refer cases involving abuse, neglect, exploitation or health and safety to adult protective services or the appropriate licensing agency.
-E) Make appropriate referrals to legal services or other community services.
-F) Such other responsibilities as required pursuant to the older Americans Act of 1965, as amended (P.L.
+Long Term Care Ombudsman; Duties; Immunity from Liability

+- B C) Render advice to residents of facilities. - D) Refer cases involving abuse, neglect, exploitation or health and safety to adult protective services or the appropriate licensing agency. - E) Make appropriate referrals to legal services or other community services. - F) Such other responsibilities as required pursuant to the older Americans Act of 1965, as amended (P.L.
 100175, sec.
-307 (A) (12); 42 United States Code 3027(A) (12)). с Official duties of the office of the state long term care Ombudsman do not include activities performed by a licensed health care provider as defined in section 12-561.
+307 (A) (12); 42 United States Code 3027(A) (12)). - C Official duties of the office of the state long term care Ombudsman do not include activities performed by a licensed health care provider as defined in section 12-561.

-7.2 DIVISION OF AGING AND ADULT SERVICES POLICY AND PROCEDURE MANUAL
+8.2 POLICY AND PROCEDURE MANUAL

-CHAPTER 3000 - SERVICES AND PROGRAMS

-Division of Aging and Adult Services
+CHAPTER 3000, Section 3700 - SERVICES AND PROGRAMS Division of Aging and Adult Services